 Finally, try to position your router in the middle of your home – this gives it the best chance of reaching all the corners of your home and speed up your broadband.
 If it’s still doesn’t have the reach you need to consider buying a Wi-Fi signal booster or a new router – a mid-range priced router (£50 – £100), with multiple antennae should be sufficient.
 This will more likely speed up your connection.

 If you’ve tried the previous tips and still see no sign of improvement, how do you speed up your broadband?
 It is recommended to run a speed test and compare it to what you should be receiving.
 When signing up with your provider you should have been informed of an estimated speed (this is different to the ‘up to’ speed normally advertised).
 If your broadband fails to reach this goal, speak to your provider as there could be a fault with the line or another technical issue – something which your provider should be able to fix.

 Upgrading your Broadband Speed

 If there is no technical issue you may simply need a faster package.
 If it’s been a few years since you signed up to your current deal it’s worth checking to see what you can get in your area – your old router may even be struggling with today’s higher speeds.

 Switching broadband also gives you the chance to save money, look out for deals with a lower monthly cost and a lower or no set-up fee, see Broadband Genie’s guide to find out more information.
 It’s very easy and once you have found a new package you will be on your new connection within a couple of weeks.
 In most cases, you will not be without a broadband connection for more than a few hours.

-To get the latest Broadband deals for bargain prices, check out our table for the latest deals.
-Just click on this link Compare the latest deals on the market.
-Get the best in market deals with deals from leading providers like BT, Sky, Plusnet, Virgin and more.
+To get the latest best in market Broadband deals, check out my table for the latest deals.
+Just click on this link Compare the latest deals on the market. to see deals from leading providers like BT, Sky, Plusnet, Virgin and more.

-To read about getting the best online deal, read the article on how do you get the best broadband deal online
+To read about getting the best online deal, read my article on how do you get the best broadband deal online.